konrad/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_2025/presentation_publication/Evaluating.md

 ---

-## Approaches and tools for evaluating quality of knowledge graph
+# Approaches and tools for evaluating quality of KG

-**Types of evaluation**

-  - Manual

-  - Automated

-**Review by Zaveri**

-  - Systematic review of 30 approaches and 12 tools

-  - Dimensions like syntactic validity and semantic accuracy received significant attention

-  - Dimensions like security and performance were less emphasized

----

 ## Evaluation approaches